 Dan Ben-Amos: Professor of Folklore & Asian and Middle Eastern Studies, University of Pennsylvania.

-Donna Robinson Divine: Morningstar Family Professor of Government and Director of Middle East Studies, Smith College.
+Donna Robinson Divine: Morningstar Family Professor of Government and Director of Middle East Studies Emerita, Smith College.
 Areas of expertise include the Arab-Israeli conflict, Ottoman Palestine, Middle East history and politics, and Muslim and Jewish cultures.
 Contributor to The Case Against Academic Boycotts of Israel.

 Alan Dowty: Professor of Political Science, Emeritus; University of Notre Dame.
 Areas of expertise include the Arab-Israel conflict; Israeli politics, Middle Eastern international relations, and international relations.

-Robert O. Freedman: Visiting Professor, Johns Hopkins University.
+Robert O. Freedman: Adjunct Professor of Political Science, Johns Hopkins University.
 Peggy Meyerhoff Pearlstone Professor of Political Science Emeritus, Baltimore Hebrew University.
 Areas of expertise include Russian foreign policy toward the Middle East, Central Asia, and the Arab-Israeli conflict.

-Jonathan Golden: Associate Director of the Caspersen Centers; Associate Director for the Center on Religion, Culture and Conflict; Drew University.
-Teaches in the Department of Religious Studies, the Caspersen School of Graduate Studies, and the Theology School, specializing in the areas of Religion, Anthropology, and the Middle East – ancient and modern.
+Jonathan Golden: Assistant Professor of Religion and Director, Center on Religion, Culture and Conflict, Drew University.
 Areas of expertise include religious conflict and terrorism, world archaeology; Jewish diaspora communities; ethnography of the Middle East and Latin America; and human evolution, with a special focus on the inter-face between science and religion.
-Publications include Ancient Canaan and Israel: New Perspectives and the forthcoming Dawn of the Metal

 Peter B. Golden: Professor Emeritus of History, Turkish and Middle Eastern Studies, Rutgers University.
 Areas of expertise include the history of medieval Eurasia and the interaction of the Turko-Mongolian steppe peoples with the neighboring sedentary states (Rus', Byzantium, the Caucasus, and the Islamic world); Ethnogenesis; and Turkic philology.